oracle/docker-images/OracleDatabase/SingleInstance/README.md

 **NOTE**: Oracle Database bypasses file system level caching for some of the files by using the `O_DIRECT` flag.
 It is not advised to run the container on a file system that does not support the `O_DIRECT` flag.

-#### Securely specifying the password when using Podman (Supported from 19.3.0 onwards)
+#### Securely specifying database password (Supported from 19.3.0 onwards) and TDE wallet password (Supported from 23ai onwards) when using Podman

 `Podman secret` is supported if the user uses the podman runtime and needs to specify the password to the container securely.
-The user needs to create a secret first with the name **oracle_pwd**, and then run the container image after specifying the secret in the `run` command.
+The user needs to create a secret first with the name **oracle_pwd** for database password and **tde_wallet_pwd** for TDE wallet password, and then run the container image after specifying the secret in the `run` command.
 The example commands are as follows:

     # Creating podman secret
     echo "<Your Password>" | podman secret create oracle_pwd -
+    echo "<Your TDE Wallet Password>" | podman secret create tde_wallet_pwd -

-    # Running the Oracle Database 21c XE image with the secret
+    # Running the Oracle Database 23ai Free image with the secret
+    podman run -d --name=<container_name> --secret=oracle_pwd oracle/database:23.26.0-free

+    # Running the Oracle Database 23ai EE image with the secrets
-    podman run -d --name=<container_name> --secret=oracle_pwd oracle/database:21.3.0-xe
+    podman run -d --name=<container_name> --secret=oracle_pwd --secret=tde_wallet_pwd oracle/database:23.26.0-ee

-##### Encrypting the database password (Supported from 26ai onwards)
+##### Encrypting database password (Supported from 23ai onwards)

 Users can generate public-private key pair and pass database password (encrypted) and decryption (private) key to the container securely.

 * Generate public-private key pair.

         openssl genrsa -out key.pem
         openssl rsa -in key.pem -out key.pub -pubout

-* Create an Oracle Database password file.
+* Create oracle password file.

         echo "<Your Password>" > pwd.txt

-* Encrypt the password file using the public key (key.pub)
+* Encrypt the password file using public key (key.pub)

         openssl pkeyutl -in pwd.txt -out encrypted_pwd.txt -pubin -inkey key.pub -encrypt

-    You should make sure you delete the pwd.txt once done
+    Make sure to delete pwd.txt once done

-* Create a podman secret for both the encrypted password file and the decrytion key (key.pem).
+* Create podman secret for both encrypted password file and decrytion key (key.pem).

         podman secret create oracle_pwd encrypted_pwd.txt
         podman secret create oracle_pwd_privkey key.pem

-* Run the Oracle Database 26ai Free image with the secrets
+* Run the Oracle Database 26ai EE image with the secrets

-        podman run -td --name=<container_name> --secret=oracle_pwd --secret=oracle_pwd_privkey oracle/database:23.26.1-free
+        podman run -td --name=<container_name> --secret=oracle_pwd --secret=oracle_pwd_privkey oracle/database:23.26.0-ee

 #### Selecting the Edition (Supported from 19.3.0 release)

-The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the `docker run` command.
+The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the `podman run` command.
 Therefore, an enterprise container image can be used to run standard edition database and vice-versa.
 You can find the edition of the running database in the output line:

     ORACLE EDITION: